A Crossing of the Missouri, Kansas & Texas Railway and the San Antonio & Aransas Pass Railway

 that all lots in West Point would be sold on October 25th to the highest bidder.

 And who among Texans can resist free barbecue?
 Although West Point had existed as a community since 1840, it was merely a rural outpost with a handful of families at best.
 The arrival of the railroads in 1887 brought big changes.
 According to the La Grange Journal, TB&H trains began operating through West Point in October.
 The San Antonio & Aransas Pass (SA&AP) Railway was building north toward Waco on a surveyed route that would also pass through West Point.
-Its trains were anticipated to reach town by November 25th, but the precise date of the first train into West Point for neither railroad has been determined.
+Its trains were anticipated to reach town by November 25th, but precise dates of the first trains into West Point remain undetermined for both railroads.
 The arrival of two railroads into West Point in the span of a month or two spurred local real estate promoters into action.
 The ad uses the present tense to assert that the "...Aransas Pass forms a junction..." with the TB&H. This may imply that SA&AP work trains had reached West Point by early October, but even if the rails were still on the outskirts of town, it was rather amazing progress.
 The SA&AP had completed its original main line between San Antonio and Corpus Christi only a year earlier before promptly embarking on a massive construction program in 1887.
 One of the new tracks branched off the SA&AP main line at Kenedy and had been completed as far as Wallis, heading for Houston.
 A branch from the Wallis line at Yoakum was the one that went north through West Point, eventually to reach Waco.
 The SA&AP's northward construction stopped at West Point while a bridge over the Colorado River north of town was contemplated.
 The bridge opened in 1889 and the line was extended north to Lexington that year.
 A track segment from Waco south to Lott was also completed in 1889.
-The SA&AP's receivership commenced in the summer of 1890, but the final 58-mile segment between Lexington and Lott was completed in 1891 during the bankruptcy. |
+The SA&AP went into receivership in the summer of 1890, but the final 58-mile segment between Lexington and Lott was completed in 1891 during the bankruptcy. |

 Above:

-A marketing pamplet,
+A marketing pamphlet,

 The Texas Spring Palace, was published in 1890 to proclaim the virtues of Texas living,